 You might also be interested to read about Deal Castle, in Kent.
 And if you like to delve in the history of all things sea-based, check out this post on Cornwall’s National Maritime Museum, by Mummy Travels.

 To read more about Cornwall, see our feature on Cornwall attractions to add to your bucket list.
+And if you want to visit a beach as well as a castle, check out our six best family beaches in Cornwall.

 This is a collaborative post.
 All views are my own.